 - Intentional listening to consumers needs, wants and preferences

-- Using language in care plans that is meaningful to the consumers
+- Using language in care plans that is meaningful to consumers

 - Answering the six key questions essential for care planning